‘Lucky to be alive’: Ashton Kutcher opens up about rare autoimmune disorder

 The 44-year-old star opened up about the health scare in an episode of “Running Wild with Bear Grylls: The Challenge,” a show where celebrities adventure with Grylls through the wilderness while learning and applying survival skills.

-“Two years ago, I had this weird, super rare form of vasculitis that knocked out my vision, it knocked out my hearing, it knocked out all my equilibrium,” Kutcher said during the interview.
+“Two years ago, I had this weird, super rare form of vasculitis that knocked out my vision, it knocked out my hearing, it knocked out all my equilibrium,” Kutcher said during a portion of the episode, which aired Monday on National Geographic.

 Kutcher said it took nearly an entire year to get back to full strength, making clear he’s “lucky to be alive.”